EL CAJON COUNCIL VOTES TO OUST PLANNING COMMISSIONER HUMBERT CABRERA

 COVID-19 updates

-The final item was a COVID-19 status report.
+The Council received a COVID-19 status report.
 Data reflects that San Diego County is on the decline in cases, and that El Cajon data reflects a similar trend.
 However total new cases are still substantially higher than before the holiday season.

 Whether that trajectory may change after a mass worship service outdoors in downtown El Cajon last week remains to be seen.
 Most participants were unmasked and crowded together.
 Mayor Wells spoke at the gathering and has openly defied county health ordinances, refusing to enforce rules regulating masking or business closures.